atul-77/Data-Structures/README.md

 # Data Structures
-This repository contains some of the codes i wrote during the Data structures course.
+This repository contains some of the codes I wrote during the Data structures course.